 - Resources to help you keep financial records and track expenses.

-The goal of FaithFi: Faith & Finance is to help Christians to be faithful stewards of the money God has entrusted to them and to use it wisely and responsibly.
-By doing so, they can reach their financial goals, have greater peace of mind, and be a blessing to others.
+The aim of FaithFi: Faith & Finance is to help Christians to be faithful stewards of the money God has entrusted to them and to use it wisely and responsibly.
+By doing so, they can achieve their financial goals, have greater peace of mind and be a blessing to others.

 This budgeting application allows you to divide your money into categories and set spending limits for each of them.

 This application helps you keep track of your debts and establish a plan to pay them off.
 It also allows you to run simulations to see how different payment strategies affect your total debt.

 This investment app allows you to invest in stocks, ETFs, and cryptocurrencies without paying commissions.
 It also has an easy-to-use interface and provides useful information about available investments.